What are the most important things to know about fostemsavir?

-- If you have or have had a heart problem, including QTc prolongation, which is a heart disorder that causes irregular heartbeats.
+- If you have ever had a heart problem, including QTc prolongation, which is a heart disorder that causes irregular heartbeats.

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking fostemsavir during pregnancy.
 For more information on the use of fostemsavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take (particularly St. John’s wort).
 Fostemsavir may affect the way other medicines or products work, and other medicines or products may affect how fostemsavir works.
 Taking fostemsavir together with certain medicines or products may cause serious side effects.

 How should I take fostemsavir?

-Fostemsavir (brand name: Rukobia) comes in an extended-release tablet that contains 600 mg of fostemsavir.
+Fostemsavir comes in an extended-release tablet that contains 600 mg of fostemsavir.

 Swallow fostemsavir tablets whole.
 Do not chew, crush, or split the tablets before swallowing.

 Fostemsavir can be taken with or without food.

 Fostemsavir tablets may have a slight odor (like vinegar).

 Always take fostemsavir in combination with other HIV medicines.

 If you have taken too much fostemsavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.